-- have extremely good memories
+- have an extremely good memory

-- are very imaginative and creative.
+- be very imaginative and creative

 You know your child best.
 If you think your child might be gifted or talented or your child has been identified as gifted and talented, you could contact the association for gifted and talented children in your state or territory.
 These associations are listed in our article on support and programs for gifted and talented children.

-– Fay, mother of Jack (seven years)
+– Fay, mother of Jack (7 years)

-Challenges of being gifted and talented
+Supporting gifted and talented children